Sober Living Resources for Arizona Sober Living

-One of the reasons sober living homes are so helpful is that they provide a safe environment that is removed from the triggers of the outside world.
+One of the reasons sober houses are so helpful is that they provide a safe environment that is removed from the triggers of the outside world.
 During early recovery, most people are especially vulnerable to these triggers.
 For this reason, even though Arizona has plenty of quality sober living homes, it is often suggested that people leave their hometowns and pursue recovery elsewhere.
 Once they have a strong program of recovery in place, they can face their hometowns with renewed confidence.

 For those who are interested in making a fresh start in sobriety, Southern California is often recommended as the ideal place to make major life changes.
 Southern California is diverse and extremely open-minded with countless opportunities.
 The area’s thriving recovery community includes AA meetings and support groups that meet throughout the city at all hours of the day.
 Moreover, Southern California is known for being the home of a specific type of sober living home: structured sober livings.
 Structured sober living homes offer a higher quantity of support, recovery resources, and guidance than traditional sober living homes.

 Design for Recovery is California’s preeminent structured sober living house.
 Our men’s sober living offers a safe, supportive, and trigger-free environment that serves as a home base during early recovery.
 Residents work together, forming lifelong relationships, and get involved in the local recovery community.
 They work on cleaning up the wreckage of their past, addressing long standing issues that may be driving them to abuse substances, and developing a new set of values and principles to live by.
 Sobriety, we believe, requires more than just abstinence: it requires honesty, integrity, accountability, and a willingness to ask for help.